 You might be able to visualize this in your head.
 Since it will have to make consecutive swaps, it will hit the if

 condition for every single element.
 Yikes!
-Again, feel free to try this out by passing in a reverse-sorted array and create a counter variable that is printed out.
+Again, feel free to try this out by passing in a reverse-sorted array and creating a counter variable that is printed out.

 which, as you may recall, is the same for bubble sort and selection sort, insertion sort is usually preferable.
 This is because, as we've seen, the best case could be O(n)